reisnerv/ResponseOnsetTool/README.md

 3. Some important settings you can access via the file "set_parameters.m":

 PLOTS (=0,1)
 decides wether your wav-files are plotted and saved as .png in addition to the extraction of the response time.
 Highly encouraged, since it helps spots mistakes in the tool.
-Set to PLOT = 0; if you need to get results fast, ore are sure what you are doing.
+Set to PLOT = 0; if you need to get results fast, or are sure what you are doing.

 SPLIT (=0,1)
 if set, the Tool creates three folders responder, non_responder and record_error and copies the files into the folder where it believes they belong.
 Disable for faster computation.
 Very helpful to check four mistakes afterward.